YunoHost/doc/admin_api.md

 To simplify the remote administration of a YunoHost instance in CHATONS/Librehosters projects, API classes have been developed by users.

-For example, this PHP class (FIXME: where are people supposed to find it..?) will allow you to administer your YunoHost instance from a PHP application (website, capacity management tool...).
+For example, this [PHP class](https://github.com/scith/yunohost-api-php) will allow you to administer your YunoHost instance from a PHP application (website, capacity management tool...).

 Here is an example of PHP code to add a user to your YunoHost instance: